Blog

 Arteries

 Arteries carry oxygenated blood away from the heart.
 The aorta is the main artery and is also the thickest blood vessel.
 Freshly oxygenated blood from the lungs enters the heart via the left atrium before being expelled out to the rest of the body via the left ventricle and into the aortic artery.
-The aorta branch off into smaller arteries which feed to the periphery as well as into all other organs and tissues throughout the body.
+The aorta branches off into smaller arteries that feed to the periphery and into all other organs and tissues throughout the body.
 In organs and peripheral tissues, this blood loses its oxygen content before making its way back toward the heart through the veins.

 Veins

-The veins carry de-oxygenated blood to the heart.
+The veins carry deoxygenated blood to the heart.
 In general, blood pressure is lower in veins than it is in arteries.
 As with the arteries, the veins are thickest around the heart and get thinner as they branch out.
 The thickest vein is known as the vena cava.
-It is directly connected to the heart and eventually all de-oxygenated blood travels through it into the right atrium.
-From there it travels through to the right ventricle and out toward the lungs, where the blood cells exchange carbon dioxide for more oxygen.
-The cycle completes when this newly oxygenated blood travels back to the heart and used once more to oxygenate all bodily tissues.
+It is directly connected to the heart, and eventually, all deoxygenated blood travels through it into the right atrium.
+From there, it travels through to the right ventricle and out toward the lungs, where the blood cells exchange carbon dioxide for more oxygen.
+The cycle completes when this newly oxygenated blood travels back to the heart and is used once more to oxygenate all bodily tissues.

 Capillaries